Do You Really Need to Add Underinsured Motorist Insurance?

 Just like the uninsured coverages, the underinsured motorist protection or UIM coverage has two types of coverages, and they are:

 You shouldn’t pay for a car accident due to a negligent driver; this is where underinsured motorist protection comes in handy.
 The underinsured motorist’s bodily injury pays for medical expenses, physical pain, emotional suffering, and other damages if in an accident with an uninsured driver.

 The underinsured motorist property damage coverage pays for car repairs in a car crash with underinsured motorists.
 The UIM coverage will also help replace parts and even a car, as the insurance company is financially responsible for the policyholder.
 Protect yourself against underinsured motorists with UIM coverage.

-California law requires that you have an auto policy that covers medical costs, bodily injury, and more to be able to drive in the states legally.
-Getting caught without car insurance will result in your driver’s license suspension, fines, and other punishments.
+California law requires that you have an auto policy that covers medical costs, bodily injury, and more to be able to drive in the States legally.
+Getting caught without car insurance will result in suspension, fines, and other punishments for your driver’s license.

 Adding UIM coverage on top of your auto insurance is just enough insurance to protect yourself from medical bills from a hit-and-run accident.
 However, purchasing or adding UIM coverage to your automobile insurance in California is not mandatory.